jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/about-us/clients/proteccion/index.md

 ---

-**Protección** is a Colombian pension and severance fund administrator that manages and invests millions of workers’ contributions.
+**Protección** is a Colombian pension and severance fund administrator that manages and invests millions of workers' contributions.